marcinjahn/technology-notebook/src/docs/dev-tools/kubernetes/storage.md

 PV can configure its reclaim policy:

 - **Retain** - when PVC is deleted, the PV becomes "Released", the volume is retained.
-Admin must manualy remove it.
+Admin must manually remove it.
 If a PV is claimed, and then the PVC is deleted, the PV's Status becomes "Released", it cannot be claimed in this state.
 It can be claimed again if the object gets edited and the `.spec.claimRef` gets removed (or the whole PV needs to be deleted and then recreated).
-If PV gets deleted, the data stays in tact.
+If PV gets deleted, the data stays intact.
 - **Delete** - when PVC is deleted, the PV and the underlying data are deleted as well.
-It is used with the autoamtically provisioned PVs.
+It is used with the automatically provisioned PVs.

 PV is just a pointer to the data.